ankane/s3tk/README.md

 A few notes about encryption:

 - objects will lose any custom ACL
-- we recommend setting a bucket policy to deny unencrypted uploads - see links above for instructions (currently not possible for customer-provided keys)
+- we recommend setting a bucket policy to deny unencrypted uploads - see [Bucket Policies section] for instructions

 ## Credentials